 USCIS requires that students on F1 Visas show proof of funding for a full academic year.
 Applicants should submit an original or color-scanned bank statement showing readily accessible, liquid assets.
 If the account is not in the applicant’s name, please complete and submit the Financial Statement for International Students Form (FSIS).
 The bank statement must be of recent date of issue, no more than 6 months old, in English, and it must be in the same name as the sponsor.
 If being sponsored by a government or company, please submit a letter of financial guarantee with the FSIS form.

 Additional Requirements by Program

 If post-secondary (college/university) academic studies were done outside the U.S., a course-by-course evaluation of all academic work will be required.
 Please contact an accredited academic evaluating service for more information (www.wes.org).
-Please note: this evaluation is ONLY required for students interested in pursuing a Master’s or Ed.D. in Education.
+A minimum TOEFL score of 80 (IBT) is required for the M.S. or Ed.D. in Education.
 Conditional Admission is not offered for this program.

-Students who have NOT completed the above-mentioned prerequisites will NOT be admitted into the Human Nutrition program.
+Students who have not completed the above-mentioned prerequisites will not be admitted into the Human Nutrition program.

 Students may complete the above-mentioned prerequisites at a recognized university/college in their home country.

 Note: The on-campus MS in Human Nutrition is not available to international students.

 July 15 is the last date to receive completed applications for the fall semester which begins in August.

 December 1 is the last date to receive completed applications for the spring semester which begins mid-January.

 It is highly recommended that applicants apply and submit ALL the above documents at least one month before the deadlines.